 The other non-junctionable GFs are Phoenix and Boko.
 The former can be summoned by using a Phoenix Pinion in combat and will subsequently have a chance of reappearing if your party is KO’ed to revive them, as long as you have at least one Phoenix Pinion in your inventory (the more you have, the higher the chance).
 Two Phoenix Pinions can notably be obtained by following the lengthy string of sidequests involving Shumi Village and Winhill to gain more information about Laguna and his life after the Galbadian army.

 Boko is obtained via the Chocobo Forest sidequest and can be summoned by using a Gysahl Green in combat.
 Chocobo Forests have a distinct domed shape and each features a puzzle, but you only need to solve one of them to obtain Boko.
 You can also continue the sidequest to earn some goodies and a rare card.
-Chocobos are available for riding once you solve the puzzle in each forest, but the problem is that they’re only really useful once late in the game, as there are plenty of other, more accessible means of transportation.
+Chocobos are available for riding once you solve the puzzle in each forest, but the problem is that you need to pick them up from a forest to use them (they’ll run away once you dismount), and they’re only really useful once late in the game.
+In short, there are plenty of other, more accessible means of transportation, which is a bit of a shame.

 Another issue is that Boko is involved in a large chunk of cut content.
 In the Japanese version of the game, players could originally level Boko up by playing a minigame called Chocobo World on something called a PocketStation, a PlayStation add-on that never made it to Western shores.
-The storyline was bare-bones and very childish, but Boko ended up learning four different attacks, including one that broke the 9,999 damage limit, and you could obtain two extra non-junctionable summons, Moomba and MiniMog.
+The storyline was bare-bones and very childish, but Boko ended up learning four different attacks, including one that broke the 9,999 damage limit, and you could obtain two extra non-junctionable summons, Moomba and MiniMog (the only moogle in the entire game).
 This minigame has been restored in the PC version of the game, but PlayStation users remain SoL.
 It’s not really a big deal, as there are other ways of dealing heavy damage, and the content is pretty silly, but it’s still worth mentioning.

 On the other hand, where FFVII had chocobo racing, FFVIII has Triple Triad, a rather addictive card game.
 Squall obtains a starting deck at the beginning of the game and can then challenge NPCs by pressing Square.
 Cards can represent standard enemies, bosses, GFs or characters, the latter being the strongest cards in the game.
 Each card features a set of four numbers, which apply to each of its sides.
 The higher numbers are stronger, with A being higher than 9.
 Some cards are also elemental (which raises or lowers their stats by 1 in some circumstances).
 Prior to a match, each player picks a hand of five cards.
 The cards are then successively placed face up on a 3×3 grid (hence the name of the game).
 In order to win, you must capture your opponent’s cards by placing your cards in such a way that the side adjacent to the opponent’s card has a higher number.
 So if your card has an 8 associated to its top side, and you place it below the opponent’s, which has a 2 associated to its bottom side, you capture the card.